Updated 11/13/17 by Kat McGuire

 be nominated from the floor at the September meeting.
 If nominated more than once, the member must decline all but one office.

-2. Election will be majority vote at the October meeting.
+2. Election will be majority vote at the final race of the current year (finals).

-4. An Executive Director may temporarily delegate their duties in an emergency if the membership
+Director may temporarily delegate their duties in an emergency if the membership is notified.

 b.
 Maintains a record of each member's points.

 c.
 In October chairs